yahiarefaiea/rapida/packages/eslint-config-rapida/readme.md

 **ESLint Config Rapida** - An extensible shared [ESLint](https://github.com/eslint/eslint) configuration to lint JavaScript code.

+**Warning** - ESLint Config Rapida has been deprecated and it's no longer maintained.

 This package is part of [Rapida](https://github.com/yahiarefaiea/rapida).

 ## Usage